What is it?

 The Coronavirus Business Interruption Scheme (CBILS) supports small and medium-sized businesses that are losing revenue, and seeing their cash flow disrupted as a result of the Covid-19 outbreak.
 The CBIL Scheme offers access to asset finance of up to £5m and for up to six years.

 CBILS provides the lender with a government-backed guarantee for the loan repayments to encourage more lending.
 The borrower remains fully liable for the debt.

 The government will also make a Business Interruption Payment (BIP) to cover the first 12 months of interest payments and any lender-levied fees, so smaller businesses will benefit from no upfront costs and lower initial repayments

 The scheme is delivered through a commercial lender and is backed by the government-owned British Business Bank.

-Please note that the CBIL Scheme runs until 30 September 2020 so please get in touch with your Broker before this deadline.
+Please note the CBIL Scheme has been extended until 31st January 2021 so please get in touch with your Broker before this deadline.

 Am I eligible ?